enesstasoglu/chat-design/README.md

 # chat-design
 I'm so excited.
-Because it's my first project.
+Because it's my first -big- project.
 I used html and css while doing this project.